ibm-cloud-docs/Cloudant/guides/iam.md

 meaning that only the Bluemix account owner can access them.
 Using IAM, access can be granted to other Bluemix account holders or applications.

-Using IAM, different access policies can be set up.
+You can set up different access policies using IAM.
 Currently, Cloudant supports user-based access policies, where a given user or service is granted access to Cloudant resources.
 While there are a wide variety of policies that can be set up, two common examples are: